 Light-harvesting ability of the photocatalyst is an important factor affecting its photocatalytic performance.
-As displayed by the ultraviolet-visible diffuse reflectance spectra (UV-vis DRS) in Figure S5a (Supporting Information), the introduction of Co atoms causes an enhanced optical absorption for pCN in the visible light region because of the optical absorption of surface Co atoms.
+As displayed by the ultraviolet visible diffuse reflectance spectra (UV-vis DRS) in Figure S5a (Supporting Information), the introduction of Co atoms causes an enhanced optical absorption for pCN in visible light region because of the optical absorption of surface Co atoms.
 This change is also evidenced by the physical appearance changes.
 With the increase of Co concentration, the color of the sample changes from faint yellow to brown (inset image of Figure S5a, Supporting Information).
 The bandgap energy (E_g) is calculated by the Kubelka-Munk method.
-Based upon the Tauc plots in Figure S5b (Supporting Information), the E{α} values of pCN and Co(1.28%)-pCN are deduced to be 2.62 and 1.91 eV, respectively.
+Based upon the Tauc plots in Figure S5b (Supporting Information), the E_g value of pCN and Co(1.28%)-pCN is deduced to be 2.62 and 1.91 eV, respectively.
 In addition, the potentials of the valence band (VB) are estimated to be 1.81 and 1.26 V for pCN and Co(1.28%)-pCN according to the VB-XPS spectra (Figure S5c, Supporting Information).
-Therefore, the conduction band (CB) potentials of pCN and Co(1.28%)-pCN are evaluated to be -0.81 and -0.65 V from the formula $E{CB} = E{VB} - E_g$ (E{CB} and E{VB} indicate the CB and VB energies), and the detailed band structure alignments is displayed in Figure S5d (Supporting Information).
+Therefore, the conduction band (CB) potentials of pCN and Co(1.26%)-pCN are evaluated to be -0.81 and -0.65 V from the formula $E{CB} = E{VB} - E_g$ (E{CB} and E{CB} and E{CB} and VB energy), and the detailed band structure alignments is displayed in Figure S5d (Supporting Information).

-Except for the optical absorption, Co(1.28%)-pCN also has more unpaired electrons in the aromatic system than pCN, as verified by electron spin resonance (ESR) spectra displayed in Figure 5a.
-Obviously, both pCN and Co(1.28%)-pCN exhibit a single Lorentzian line centered at a g-value of 2.003 owing to the unpaired electrons on the carbon atoms of the π -conjugated aromatic rings.
-But the ESR intensity of Co(1.28%)-pCN is increased significantly compared to that of pCN, suggesting the enhanced delocalization of π system and the improved electron mobility.
-Thus, the density of charge carriers will be increased, which can be evidenced by π -conjugated aromatic rings.^[32] But the ESR intensity of Co(1.28%)-pCN is increased significantly compared to that of pCN, suggesting the enhanced delocalization of π system and the improved electron mobility.
+Except for the optical absorption, Co(1.28%)-teN ilso has more unpaired electrons in the aromatic system than pCN, as verified by lectron spin resonance (ESR) spectra displayed in Figure 5a.
+Obviously, both pCN and Co(1.28%)-pCN exhibit a single Lorentzian line centered at a g value of 2.003 owing to the unpaired electrons on the carbon atoms of the π -conjugated aromatic rings.^[32] But the HR intensity of Co(1.28%)-pCN is increased significantly compared to that of pCN, suggesting the enhanced delocalization of π system and the improved electron mobility.
 Thus, the density of charge carriers will be increased, which can be evidenced by the Mott-Schottky analysis.
 As displayed in Figure 5b, both pCN and Co(1.28%)-pCN present positive slopes, suggesting that they are n-type semiconductors with electron conduction.
-Accordingly, the charge carrier density (N_D) can be calculated from the slope of the Mott-Schottky curve using Equation (1)^[33]
+Accordingly, the charge carrier density (N_D) can be calculated from the slope of the Mott-Schottky curve using the Equation (1):^[33]